JundanLuo/jundanluo.github.io/content/publications/CRefNet/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["2"]
+publication_types: ["Journal article"]

 # Publication name and optional abbreviated publication name.
-publication: "IEEE Transactions on Visualization and Computer Graphics"
+publication: "TVCG 2023"
 publication_short: "TVCG 2023"

-abstract: We present CRefNet, a hybrid transformer-convolutional neural network for consistent reflectance estimation in intrinsic image decomposition, achieving superior global and local consistency through a transformer module and rectified gradient filter.
+abstract: We present CRefNet, a hybrid transformer-convolutional deep neural network for consistent reflectance estimation in intrinsic image decomposition.
+Estimating consistent reflectance is particularly challenging when the same material appears differently due to changes in illumination.
+Our method achieves enhanced global reflectance consistency via a novel transformer module that converts image features to reflectance features.
+At the same time, this module also exploits long-range data interactions.
+We introduce reflectance reconstruction as a novel auxiliary task that shares a common decoder with the reflectance estimation task, and which substantially improves the quality of reconstructed reflectance maps.
+Finally, we improve local reflectance consistency via a new rectified gradient filter that effectively suppresses small variations in predictions without any overhead at inference time.
+Our experiments show that our contributions enable CRefNet to predict highly consistent reflectance maps and to outperform the state of the art by 10% WHDR.
 # Summary.
 An optional shortened abstract.
 summary: TVCG 2023.
 We present CRefNet, a hybrid transformer-convolutional neural network for consistent reflectance estimation through a transformer module and rectified gradient filter.

-tags:
+#tags:
-- Computer Vision
+#- Computer Vision
-- Computer Graphics
+#- Computer Graphics
-- Inverse Rendering
+#- Inverse Rendering
-- Intrinsic Image Decomposition
+#- Intrinsic Image Decomposition
 featured: true

 links: